 The Internet technologies track prepares students to design, program and maintain Internet-based services.
 With specializations in web programming and web server administration, two sub-plans: web programming and web administration.

 The network administration track provides the concepts and skills needed to design, set-up, maintain and expand network and telecommunications systems.
 The curriculum provides specific training in Cisco, and/or Microsoft network systems.
 Employment opportunities include entry-level positions in installation and administration of local and wide area networks in medium to large businesses and organizations and computer network administration positions in small businesses.

 The network technologies track provides the concepts and skills needed to set up, maintain and expand networked computer systems.

 Most of these degree tracks can be earned in 60 credit hours.

 Note: Current CIT Students, prior to spring 2018, may still be on earlier degree check sheets – Please see your CIT Advisor to be sure.

 The Programming Track prepares students to design, develop, and maintain computer programs written in current and emerging programming languages.
 With tracks in Information Systems and Software Development, students successfully completing this track are prepared for entry-level positions in computer programming or transfer to select four-year institutions.

 KCTCS CIT Certificates - can be earned separately and many are embedded in the degree.

 (Please see catalog to see which certifications are included with each degree track.)

-NINETEEN KCTCS CIT CERTIFICATES ARE AVAILABLE:
+TWENTY KCTCS CIT CERTIFICATES ARE AVAILABLE: